Professor of Neurology and the Clinical Academic Lead of the Queen Square Motor Neuron Disease Centre, UCL

 Principal, Patient Engagement, Life Arc

-Dr Natasha Ratcliffe is a specialist in patient and public involvement in research and joined LifeArc in 2024.
-Her work is focused on supporting the development of effective, equitable, and sustainable partnerships with patients and communities to help improve and maximise the impact of research.
+Natasha Ratcliffe is a specialist in patient and public involvement in research.
+Her work is focused on embedding lived experiences from the earliest stages of research development, and supporting the development of purposeful, equitable, and sustainable partnerships with patients and communities to improve and maximise the impact of research.

 Natasha has extensive experience working with the charity sector, academia and industry, and previously led the Research Involvement programme at Parkinson’s UK.
-Natasha is also a visiting lecturer at King’s College London, working with the Centre for Pharmaceutical Medicine Research to support research and education on patient engagement in medicines development.
+Natasha is also a visiting lecturer at King’s College London, working within the Centre for Pharmaceutical Medicine Research to advance research and education on patient engagement in medicines development.

 Director of the Sheffield Institute for Translational Neuroscience (SITraN), University of Sheffield